Skip to main content

 Verho - Curse of Faces Game Cover

 Verho - Curse of Faces is a single player role playing game with fantasy and dark fantasy themes.
 It was developed by Kasur Games and was released on November 10, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 The Curse of Faces - where revealing one's face means instant death – has befallen the world.
 Humanity was brought close to the brink.
 After 264 years of "the Era of Solitude", a symbol of safety appeared – Masks.
 While the origins of the curse are still shrouded in mystery, many travelers still venture to the source of this curse in an attempt to reveal its secrets.
 Will you strive to l…